gbif/ipt/README.md

 # Docker IPT

-A Docker image for the [GBIF IPT](https://www.gbif.org/ipt) running in Tomcat 8.5 with JRE8 on minimal Alpine Linux.
+A Docker image for the [GBIF IPT](https://www.gbif.org/ipt).
 Tomcat is exposed on port 8080 and the IPT runs as the ROOT application.

+The image builds upon the Docker community Tomcat 8.5 / OpenJDK 8 / Debian stable image.

 We regulary publish IPT releases as Docker images to Docker Hub: https://hub.docker.com/r/gbif/ipt/